What to Know About Insuring Cargo Vans for Commercial Use

 The modifications you make to your van have a minimal impact on your Physical Damage premium so make sure the coverage is included on your policy.

-• Permanently attached equipment: $2,500 is a common limit added to a Commercial Van hauling freight.
+• Permanently attached equipment: $2,500 – $5,000 are common limits added to a Commercial Van customized to haul freight for hire.

 • Examples: Customization including load securing equipment, shelving, custom paint, appliances, electronics, HVAC and Bunk.